Today you're going to learn if vaping is bad for your health.

-Although these results are alarming, Dr. Farsalinos et al. replicated this study, making sure that they generated no dry puffs.
+Dr. Farsalinos et al. replicated this study, making sure that they generated no dry puffs.

 They also included a new-generation atomizer in their replication study.
 They compared the aldehyde emissions of this new-generation atomizer to the ones used by Sleiman et al. (2016).

 They came to very different conclusions (keep reading to see their results).

 A more recent study done in 2018 (Sumburova et al.) looked at aldehyde concentrations in exhaled e-cigarette vapor.